 B. The Bowed-Outward (Concave-Downward) PPF: Increasing Opportunity Costs

 A bowed-outward PPF indicates that the law of increasing opportunity costs holds, that is, for most goods, opportunity costs increase as more of the good is produced.
-The law of increasing opportunity costs holds because people have varying abilities, so that they aren’t equally adept at producing all goods.

 Law of Increasing Opportunity Costs

-For most goods, the opportunity costs increase as more of the good is produced.
+The law of increasing opportunity costs holds because people have varying abilities, so they aren’t equally adept at producing all goods.
+The law of increasing opportunity costs suggests that for most goods, the opportunity costs increase as more of the good is produced.

-Economic Concepts in a PPF Framework
+Economic Concepts in a Production Possibilities Frontier Framework

 The PPF can be used to illustrate seven economic concepts: choice, opportunity costs, productive inefficiency, and the four discussed in this section: